Raymond Charles Vietzen: Excavations

-Col. Veitzen excavated hundreds of archaeological sites in the U.S. Among his contributions to knowledge are 15 well-know areas of interest archaeologically and historically in Kentucky, Illinois, Ohio, Oklahoma, and Tennessee.
+Col. Veitzen excavated hundreds of archaeological sites in the U.S. Among his contributions to knowledge are 15 well-known areas of interest archaeologically and historically in Kentucky, Illinois, Ohio, Oklahoma, and Tennessee.
 They have Smithsonian trinomial designations.
 For example, Cahokia, a UNESCO World Heritage Site, is 11MS2 with "11" for state of Illinois, "MS" for Madison County, and "2" for the second site to be documented therein.